PaNOSC-ViNYL/ase/doc/download.rst

 Installation
 ============

-After downloading create the link to the requested version, e.g.:
+After the :ref:`download` of ASE source create the link to the requested version, e.g.:

 - if retrieved from ``svn``::